StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ### Values

-Values for the defined user parameters are passed to the monitor function from the monitor. `arguments` for each specific parameter in the monitor function must be defined in the monitor definition.
+Values for the defined user parameters are passed to the monitor function from the monitor.
+In the monitor definition that invokes a monitor function, `arguments` must be defined to provide a value for each user parameter in the monitor function.

 For example:

-A monitor function with a user parameter named `latest_metrics` and of type **Telemetry query** would require the following `argument` to be included in the monitor definition that invokes it.
+A monitor function with one user parameter named `latest_metrics` that is of type **Telemetry query** would require the following to be included in the  `arguments` block of the monitor definition that invokes it.
 The `value` defines the telemetry query that will be run to provide telemetry to the monitor function:

 ```json
 "arguments": [{